wp-plugins/smart-todo/readme.txt

 == Screenshots ==

-1. Frontend screenshot using a custom template.
-2. Screenshot on the frontend single post type template.
+1. Smart ToDo Post type
+2. Add new Smart ToDo entry.
-3. Add Projects for Smart ToDo
+3. Add new Projects for Smart ToDo
-4. Set the Project or Projects which SmartToDo belongs.
-5. View all your Projects under Smart ToDo post types.
+4. View Smart ToDo entry with empty Smart Task table and form.
+5. Tasks are now in action with Done tasks and active task with the controllers.
+6. Logged out users view.
+Access are not given though they are able to see which tasks are done and currently active.

 == Upgrade Notice ==

 == Changelog ==

+= 1.01 =
+* Bootstrap icons are replaced with Dashicons

 = 1.0 =
 * An initial update with the features added.

 == Basic Instruction on Creating a SmartToDo ==

 1. Add Smart ToDo post type.
 2. Create Project category under Projects taxonomy for Smart ToDo post type.
+3. Add title and description on the ToDo and save.
-2. Add tasks on each ToDo with or without url references.
+4. To add tasks on each ToDo, visit the ToDo at View ToDo and start adding tasks with or without url references.
-3. When task is started to work on you can click start timer, pause and set the task to done.
+5. When task is started to work on you can click start timer, pause and set the task to done.
-4. You can edit the task's description, edit url reference and also the time spent.
+6. You can edit the task's description, edit url reference and also the time spent.